 Extract Company Products

-Select the Extract Company Products () icon in the Products section header to extract up to 500 unique Company Products from the document based on matches to your Product library.
-When this action finishes running, Vault adds matches to the Products section as Suspect items, highlights the associated terms in the document, and adds a sticky comment annotation so you can trace the source of each item.
+) icon in the Products section header to extract up to 500 unique Company Products from the document based on matches to your Product library.
+When this action finishes running, Vault adds matches to the Products section as Suspect items, highlights the associated terms in the document, and adds an annotation info card so you can trace the source of each item.
 All generated annotations for extracted products display as created by “System”.
 The highlighted terms are the Product Reported of each item.
-After Vault adds these items to the panel, you can manually update or remove them as needed.
+After Vault adds these items, you can manually update or remove them in the panel, as needed.

 Note: You cannot extract products until Vault has generated the document’s viewable rendition.